 (Calculation method : )

-The Re:Crete Walkway, designed and built by EPFL's Structural Xploration Lab (SXL), is a pedestrian walkway made of concrete blocks sawn into the walls of a building under renovation and reassembled into a prestressed arch.
-Initially produced as a research prototype, this footbridge demonstrates for the first time the feasibility of reusing non-prefabricated concrete elements in new load-bearing structures.
-Concrete is the most widely used building material in the world and is the major source of the construction industry's environmental impacts.
-Its reuse by sawing elements offers a new extension of life to obsolete concrete, thus avoiding its premature crushing, while promising a great potential for reducing greenhouse gases, demolition waste and extraction of raw materials.
+Re:Crete, designed and built by EPFL's Structural Xploration Lab (SXL), is a footbridge made of concrete blocks saw cut from the walls of a building under renovation and reassembled into a post-tensioned segmented arch.
+Created as a research prototype, this footbridge demonstrates for the first time the feasibility of reusing concrete elements extracted from a cast-in-place structure in a new load-bearing structure.
+Concrete is the most widely used building material in the world and is a major source of the construction industry's environmental impacts.
+Reusing saw cut elements extends the use life of obsolete concrete.
+It avoids its premature crushing, while reducing greenhouse gases, demolition waste and raw material extraction.

-In collaboration with the State of Valais, a site was found to install the prototype and make it accessible to the public.
-The structure was therefore equipped with guardrails, also made of reused materials, and set up for a period of 2 years on the Morge river in Valais (Switzerland).
-It is used for pedestrian mobility during the duration of the works on the bridge of the adjacent cantonal road.
+In collaboration with the State of Wallis, in Switzerland, the prototype could be installed over the Morge river for a period of 2 years, where it is accessible to the public.
+The structure was therefore equipped with handrails, also made of reused materials.
+It is used for pedestrian mobility during the construction works on the adjacent road bridge.

-The concrete blocks are extracted from the wall using a circular saw with a diamond blade, then cored to allow the passage of the prestressing cables.
-The blocks are then placed on a wooden hanger by passing the sheaths and prestressing cables through the core drillings.
-Before tensioning the cables and removing the handlebar, the joints are filled with mortar to ensure contact between each block.
-In order to make the footbridge permanent and suitable for outdoor use, the exposed reinforcing steels were covered with an anti-corrosion paint, a hydrophobic impregnation was applied to the concrete faces and the joints were covered with strips of tightness.
-However, the characteristic texture of sawn concrete, patchworks of aggregates and reinforcement spacers, is kept visible on the side faces of the arch.
+The concrete blocks are extracted from the walls of the source building using a circular diamond saw.
+The sides of the blocks are then drilled to allow the passage of the post-tensionning cables.
+For the assembly of the arch, the blocks are placed on a timber centering and the post-tensioning ducts and cables are threaded through the side holes.
+Before tensioning the cables and removing the centering, the joints are filled with mortar to ensure contact between each block.
+To make the footbridge permanent and suitable for outdoor use, the exposed cut rebars were covered with an anti-corrosion paint, a hydrophobic impregnation was applied on the concrete faces and the joints were covered with waterproofing strips.
+However, the characteristic texture of sawn concrete, showing aggregates and rebars, remains visible on the side faces of the arch.
 The materiality of the bridge expresses both the source of the material, with its own history preceding that of the bridge, and the technique used to implement it.
-Finally, the uprights and the handrail of the guardrail were made by recombining metal elements reused from an old marquee and the lattices are taken from old industrial shelves.
+Finally, the railing was made with metal tubes from obsolete festival tents and steel wire meshes from shop furniture.

 If you had to do it again?